 The United States and other countries have enormous untapped renewable energy resources, with one fundamental problem: how to get the energy to market.
 Outdated electric grids around the world can’t handle the volume of renewable energy that producers can supply.
 The H2 Clipper will revolutionize the production, distribution, and storage of hydrogen, which will in turn unleash the potential of solar, wind, and other renewable energy sources that now suffer from an inability to get energy to market because of a lack of transmission and energy storage capacity.
 By unlocking the potential of commercially ready renewable energy, the H2 Clipper will generate millions of green jobs, strengthen the U.S. manufacturing and industrial base, and revitalize the U.S. economy.
-H2 Clipper, Inc. is seeking funding for detailed engineering design and the integration studies necessary to deliver an H2 Clipper prototype for wind tunnel testing.
+Having completed the preliminary design phase, H2 Clipper, Inc. is building a consortium of strategic partners in a number of pertinent industry verticals, including renewable energy stakeholders, to fund detailed engineering design and the integration studies necessary to deliver an H2 Clipper prototype for wind tunnel testing.

 Energy from renewable energy sources can be converted to hydrogen which can in turn be used in fuel cells to generate electricity where and when needed.

 Like electricity, hydrogen is an energy carrier.
 Due to the ease of making hydrogen from renewable energy sources using conventional electrolyzers, hydrogen is the ideal way to overcome the transmission barriers that stem from inadequate electrical grids.